-The current owners of the subject property purchased it in 2007 for the construction of a hotel.
-However, no construction has occurred and the property is used as a parking lot.
-The purchase of this property together with that of an adjacent parcel at $5300 - 24^{\text{th}}$ Avenue NW would provide sufficient area for the construction of a CSO storage tank or storage tunnel sufficient to bring the City into permit compliance for these CSO basins.
+The subject property contains a vacant restaurant and parking lot.
+The purchase of this property together with the purchase of the adjacent property southeast of the intersection of NW 54th Street and 24th Avenue NW would provide sufficient area for the construction of a CSO storage tank or storage tunnel sufficient to bring the City into permit compliance for these CSO basins.
 The parcels are needed irrespective of which storage option is selected.
 Discussions are under way with King County to partner on the storage tunnel option and to share costs.
 These properties also have the advantages of being adjacent to an existing City-owned pier and City-owned railroad ROW that would provide excellent access for removal of spoils, materials delivery and other construction related activities that would otherwise disrupt surrounding community with excess trucking impacts.

-SPU would like to acquire the Property through a voluntary sale.
-However, this legislation includes authorization for condemnation should efforts to conclude a voluntary sale of the Property to the City not be successful.
+The Property is on the market and SPU desires to acquire it through a voluntary sale.
+However, this legislation includes authorization for condemnation should efforts to conclude a voluntary sale not be successful.